 The first part of this metric (6a) is calculated for the owned properties of the RP as it requires the denominator to be the turnover from social housing lettings.

 Operating Margin (social housing lettings only) %

-This metric shows that the operating margin for the RP properties has decreased from 2021/22.
+This metric shows that the operating margin for the RP properties has decreased from 2022/23 due to the increases in costs.